imadelh/PyTorch-Hands-on/README.md

 ## Notebooks & code

-- Introduction : From numpy to PyTorch
+- Introduction : From numpy to PyTorch - Tensor/vector computation on GPU
 -